singhbhaskar/AdminWrite/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.
+No Adapter is installed and is ment to run locally.